 String lights and floodlights were set up at a height of about 6.5 feet to mimic real-world usage.
 We then measured the brightness at three different points and calculated a weighted average.
 Lights that clearly illuminated obstacles on the ground with 50 lux or more were rated higher.

-For charging, we used artificial sunlight lamps to simulate the conditions of bright summer sunlight.
-The products were placed about 20 inches away from the lamp during charging.
+We used artificial sunlight lamps to simulate the conditions of bright summer sunlight and placed the products about 20 inches away from the lamp during charging.

-A light that can charge and illuminate at night is safer and more convenient, so we also tested lighting time in poor weather conditions.
+A light that can charge and illuminate at night is safer and more convenient, so we also tested the charge time relative to lighting in poor weather conditions.
 We charged the outdoor solar lights for eight hours and then let them run continuously, measuring the time until they went out.

 For waterproofing, we followed a method similar to the IPX3 standard.
 We sprayed 10 liters of water per minute at the light for five minutes.
 Lights that continued to function without water penetrating to the inside were considered waterproof.